calroc/Thun/docs/Correcet_Programming.rst

 A More Efficient Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before building larger “computers” I want to switch to a more efficient
+Before building larger "computers" I want to switch to a more efficient
 implementation based on a register as a ``set`` of names that are
 currently Mark-valued, and a ``set_solve()`` function that evaluates a
 form in terms of such a ``set``, and assuming all other names are